umd-lhcb/ut-hw-doc/docs/dcb/dcb_shipping/dcb_shipping.md

 Remove mezzanines from DCB.
 Screws can go in a pile for later use for now.

-Put mezzanine in ESD bag.  *Note: we are not sealing the ESD bags for now.*
+Put the rubber plug in the VTXx and put mezzanine in ESD bag.  *Note: we are not sealing the ESD bags for now.*

 Wrap bags in bubble wrap in the same way they arrived: